 If you want to explore the waters of Puget Sound on a day trip and see some of the region's wildlife at the same time, the Friday Harbor Day Trip & Whale Watching tour from Seattle is a great option.
 This full-day tour departs directly from downtown Seattle and includes round-trip ferry service, a 2.5-hour guided whale-watching cruise with an experienced naturalist, and a visit to Friday Harbor on San Juan Island.
 Minke whales, humpbacks, orcas, seals, porpoises, otters, and bald eagles are just some of the magnificent animals you might see while cruising these waters.

 An easy way to visit the island and capital city is via the Day Trip from Seattle on the Victoria Clipper.
-Departing early in the morning from Pier 69 along the waterfront in downtown Seattle.
-You can relax on the ferry's comfortable seats and purchase duty free goods as well as beverages and snacks on board.
+Departing early in the morning from Pier 69 in downtown Seattle, guests can relax on the ferry's comfortable seats and purchase duty free goods as well as beverages and snacks on board.
 After a day spent exploring the sights and attractions of Victoria, and perhaps some afternoon tea, hop back aboard the ferry and return to Seattle by late evening.

-Accessible only by boat, Blake Island State Park is a marine park known for its calm beaches, Native American heritage, and beautiful views of the Olympic Mountains looming in the background.
+Within Puget Sound and accessible only by boat, Blake Island State Park is a marine park known for its calm beaches, Native American heritage, and beautiful views of the Olympic Mountains looming in the background.
 Miles of hiking and biking trails wind their way throughout the island, and the shoreline provides plenty of moorage for personal watercrafts.
-This picturesque island was the birthplace of the famous local leader, Chief Seattle, and you can soak up some of the island's heritage at Tillicum Village at its northeast end.
+This picturesque island was the birthplace of the famous local leader Chief Seattle, and you can soak up some of the island's heritage at Tillicum Village at its northeast end.

 A fun and convenient way to explore the island from Seattle is the Tillicum Village Cultural Experience tour.
 On this half-day excursion, you can hop aboard a 45-minute narrated cruise to the island, tour the village, and learn all about Native American culture.
 The tour also includes round-trip boat transportation, a salmon feast, and traditional storytelling and dance performances.